Eyelid Surgery in London

 Should I see an oculoplastic surgeon or plastic surgeon?

-The mainstay approach tends to be under local anesthesia although general anesthesia may be required in some cases.
+The mainstay approach tends to be under local anaesthesia although general anaesthetic in the operating theatre may be required in some cases and more nervous and younger patients.

 Whilst plastic surgeons may be competent in their field and able to provide you with youthful look, they are unable to perform a comprehensive evaluation of eye before and after a surgical procedure as they generally have had no training in ophthalmology.
 They are trained in facial plastic surgery as a whole without the ophthalmic training on the eye, peripheral vision or the tear duct and lacrimal system.
 They cannot perform a visual field test to see if you qualify for surgery under your health insurance plan if you have excess skin to the upper eyelid for example.